 Mercado San Anton

-Perhaps not officially a “restaurant” but nonetheless a great place to eat, drink and really feel like you are part of Spanish culture.
-In this multi-level gourmet food market are several different stalls and vendors serving freshly prepared tapas – amongst a few other international options like sushi and burritos.
-You are free to mix and match and enjoy a diverse culinary experience with your wine; there’s also a great selection of wineries.
-After you get your fill, head upstairs to the rooftop terrace for a drink in a sophisticated setting, people watch and enjoy a clear view over Chueca.
+Perhaps not officially a “restaurant,” but nonetheless a great place to eat, drink, and truly feel like you are part of Spanish culture.
+This multi-level gourmet food market features several different stalls and vendors serving freshly prepared tapas—alongside a few international options like sushi and burritos.
+You are free to mix and match for a diverse culinary experience with your wine; there’s also a great selection of wineries.
+After you get your fill, head upstairs to the rooftop terrace for a drink in a sophisticated setting, people-watch, and enjoy a clear view over Chueca.

 Mercado de la Reina

-Not an actual market, despite the name, but a traditional restaurant found on Gran Via on the outskirts of Chueca.
-It is one of the best places in all Madrid to sample food from all corners of Spain – all cooked with fresh ingredients from nearby markets.
-Highlights on the menu include the homemade croquettes of Iberian ham, Galician blond beef loin carpaccio with pistachio and the “Bienmesabe” marinated fried white fish from Cadiz– but really anything and everything on the menu is mouth-wateringly luscious.
-The interior is classically sassy with a modern twinge and an open kitchen.
-Due to its location and reputation, it gets very busy – especially at weekends, so be sure to book your table in advance.
+Not an actual market, despite the name, but a traditional restaurant located on Gran Vía on the outskirts of Chueca.
+It is one of the best places in all of Madrid to sample food from all corners of Spain—all cooked with fresh ingredients from nearby markets.
+Highlights on the menu include the homemade croquettes of Iberian ham, Galician blond beef loin carpaccio with pistachio, and the “Bienmesabe” marinated fried white fish from Cádiz—but really, anything and everything on the menu is mouth-wateringly luscious.
+The interior is classically sassy with a modern twist and an open kitchen.
+Due to its location and reputation, it gets very busy—especially on weekends—so be sure to book your table in advance.

 Image credit: Restaurante La Barraca